equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 "revolutionary" project, almost always one of the requirements is: "it needs to support million users".
 Because it's obvious that the product will be overnight success.
 The ego plays huge role in downfall of many such companies.
-Six months after the lunch they will probably have couple of thousand users not more.
+Six months after the launch they will probably have couple of thousand users not more.
 It's ok to prepare for a larger traffic but honestly don't kid yourself.